 Scanner files and clusters

 Clusters do not support scanner files directly.
-To get information from a scanner file into a cluster, you must use the scanner file with a standalone machine which consolidates to a cluster.
+To get information from a scanner file into a cluster, you must use the scanner file with a standalone machine that consolidates to a cluster.

-- Download the *.sh file from the BMC Atrium Discovery user interface.
+- Download the *.sh file from the BMC Discovery user interface.